johnsolarz/filesystem/final/README.md

 Final directory
 ---------------

-All project or code deliverables as defined per contract.
+All project and code deliverables as defined per contract.